 How students can benefit from Anonymous Discussions

 We know that for educators, facilitating a successful class discussion is a deeply rewarding experience.
-However, encouraging students to participate is not always easy, especially when it comes to critically engaging with controversial issues — something we endorse here at Kialo Edu!
+However, encouraging students to participate is not always easy, especially when it comes to critically engaging with controversial issues.

-That’s why we created the Anonymous Discussions feature, which lets you hide students’ names so they can feel more comfortable participating in a discussion.
-Let’s explore some of the benefits of engaging in anonymous discussions with your students!
+That’s why Kialo Edu offers an Anonymous Discussions feature that lets you hide students’ names so they can feel more comfortable participating in a discussion!
+Let’s explore some of the benefits of engaging in anonymous discussions with your students, and how you can do so on Kialo Edu — completely free!

 What are the benefits in using anonymous discussions?